googleforgames/agones/site/content/en/docs/Guides/Client SDKs/_index.md

 ### Allocate()

 With some matchmakers and game matching strategies, it can be important for game servers to mark themselves as `Allocated`.
 For those scenarios, this SDK functionality exists.

+There is a chance that GameServer does not actually become `Allocated` after this call.
+Please refer to the general note in [Function Reference](#function-reference) above.

 {{< alert title="Note" color="info">}}
 Using a [GameServerAllocation]({{< ref "/docs/Reference/gameserverallocation.md" >}}) is preferred in all other scenarios,